Aladin147/BLKWDS_Manager/docs/Journal.md

    - Updated button components to use consistent color references
    - Improved consistency of color usage across the codebase

+### Part 2: Error Handling Improvements

+Addressed issues with the studio system by implementing graceful fallbacks:

+1. **Fixed Studio System Errors**:
+   - Added graceful fallbacks for missing studio table in controllers
+   - Updated StudioManagementScreen to handle null studio settings
+   - Implemented nested try-catch blocks to handle specific database errors
+   - Prevented app crashes when studio table doesn't exist

+2. **Improved Error Feedback**:
+   - Added appropriate error messages for missing database tables
+   - Used warning snackbars instead of error snackbars for non-critical issues
+   - Ensured the app continues to function even with missing components

-These changes have further improved the visual consistency of the dashboard screen and will make future UI development more efficient by reducing code duplication.
+These changes have further improved the visual consistency of the dashboard screen and made the app more robust by handling database errors gracefully.
+The UI development will be more efficient by reducing code duplication and preventing crashes.

 ## 2025-06-13: Dashboard UI Standardization